Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation

 \centerline{\MakeUppercase{Acknowledgments}}

-Preparation of this manuscript was supported by the Bill and Melinda Gates Foundation.
-The authors are grateful to Peter Byass, Basia Zaba, Stephen Tollman, Adrian Raftery, Philip Setel and Osman Sankoh for helpful discussions.
+Preparation of this manuscript was supported by the Bill and Melinda Gates Foundation and grants K01 HD057246 and K01 HD078452 from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+JW was supported by R01-CA095994.
+The authors are grateful to Peter Byass, Basia Zaba, Stephen Tollman, Adrian Raftery, Philip Setel, Osman Sankoh and two very constructive anonymous reviewers for helpful discussions or other inputs.

 \pagenumbering{arabic}